 Not only can automation help make running an e-commerce business more convenient it can also help generate revenue.
-Find the right automation software that you can utilize to better handle tedious tasks so you can focus on increasing your sales.
+Find the right automation software that you can utilize to handle tedious tasks better to increase your sales.

 Visual and Voice Commerce

 Visual commerce is expected to take your traditional visuals to a higher level.
-The industry will see the rise in the use of videos, interactive content, and as mentioned above, augmented reality and consumer-generated media.
-This is to keep up with the 75 percent of consumers in the United States who look for visual content before making a purchase online.
+The industry will see the rise in the use of videos, interactive content, and, as mentioned above, augmented reality and consumer-generated media.
+This is to keep up with the 75 percent of consumers in the United States who look for visual content before purchasing online.

-These trends mark a shift in the way people are doing their shopping online, and you should take note of these changes.
-After all, you should be able to adapt and provide your customers with their preferred shopping method or you’ll be left behind.
+These trends mark a shift in the way people are doing their shopping online, and you should note these changes.
+After all, you should be able to adapt and provide your customers with their preferred shopping method, or you’ll be left behind.

 For a few years now, personalization has been a huge thing in the e-commerce industry, so much so that 74 percent of marketers claim that personalization has a strong impact on improving customer relationships.

-Today, shoppers expect product recommendations that are tailored to their preferences and there are those that leave stores that fail to do this.
+Today, shoppers expect product recommendations tailored to their preferences, and some leave stores that fail to do this.
 That’s why you need to invest in tactics like providing exclusive discounts, personalizing messages, tailoring product suggestions, and more.

 Internet of Things

 As an e-commerce business owner, you want to make sure that you are on top of your inventory.
-Having tools like IoT sensors and RFID tags integrated into your system will make tracking what you have in stock so much easier.
-You won’t have to hire a store manager and human error in ordering and stock taking would be minimized.
+Having tools like IoT sensors and RFID tags integrated into your system will track what you have in stock so much easier.
+You won’t have to hire a store manager, and human error in ordering and stock taking would be minimized.

 Additionally, IoT can also help personalize customer experiences by leveraging the buyer’s connections and incorporating gathered data.
-For instance, if a man’s car is connected, the driver of that vehicle may receive tailored product info and offers.
+For instance, if a man’s car is connected, the vehicle’s driver may receive tailored product info and offers.

 Of course, you should also consider your website’s design and UX, especially the load speed.
 Remember that the longer your pages load, the more revenue you lose.
 Make sure that navigation is easy for your customers.
 For instance, Wolferman’s navigation offers navigation options depending on how customers want to proceed with their shopping.
 Doing something similar could work for you, too.